-Caroline Lisser is the Careers Consultant for the School of History.
-Caroline has a History degree from Durham University, and has worked in various positions marketing and advertising before joining QMUL.
-Together with her colleagues from Queen Mary’s Careers & Enterprise Centre, Caroline provides a huge number of resources and events to help our students develop the career path that is right for them.
-Caroline also offers individual appointments where students can get advice about prospective career paths, a review of their applications and even get some practice at dealing with tough job interview questions.
+Together with her colleagues from Queen Mary’s Careers & Enterprise Centre, Laura provides a huge number of resources and events to help our students develop the career path that is right for them.
+Laura also offers individual appointments where students can get advice about prospective career paths, a review of their applications and even get some practice at dealing with tough job interview questions.

-If you are a History student at Queen Mary and want Caroline’s advice, make an appointment here.
+If you are a History student at Queen Mary and want Laura's advice, please contact her using the details above.

 Each year we hold a History Alumni event to give you the opportunity to meet and network with past students, and discover how their studies have helped them progress their career.